Free Landscaping Estimate Template (Download + Guide)

 3. Vague scope descriptions.
 "Landscape renovation" means nothing.
 "Remove existing overgrown boxwood hedge (approx. 40 linear ft), install 15 Green Velvet boxwoods at 36" spacing, mulch entire bed at 3" depth" — that's a scope the homeowner can visualize and approve with confidence.

 4. Not following up.
-About 35% of my closed jobs came from a single follow-up text three days after sending the estimate.
-Just a quick "Hey Susan, wanted to check if you had any questions about the quote I sent over."
-That's it.
-Most guys never follow up once.
+About 35% of my closed jobs came from a single follow-up message three days after sending the estimate.
+A short check-in is enough: "Hi Susan, just checking whether you had any questions about the estimate."
+Most small crews still do not follow up consistently.

 Download the Free Templates